FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes Monthly - Monthly Meeting of Metropolitan District of Limerick - 20th September 2021.md

 Service.
 It is the intention that any final design will address and incorporate the line of the

 defences.
-In regard to exposing the gate which seems on the current evidence to actually--- 9
+In regard to exposing the gate which seems on the current evidence to actually
+---
+9

 just be an opening in the wall defined by faced breaks, the original ground level is likely to